-We strongly urge you to purchase travel/cancellation insurance.
+Travel/cancellation insurance is required for our trips.
 If you need help with your policy, contact Expedition Broker.

 Air & Lodging Reservations

-Return from the wilds & Possibility of Delay
+Return from the Wilds & Possibility of Delay

 Weather and airline connections permitting, you will return from your trip late in the day on the last day of your trip’s published end date.
 It is a good idea to plan one or more extra days in the area following your return in case of delay.
 Relatives and employers should be made aware of delay possibilities and someone at home should have the ability to re-organize your travel and lodging should your delay necessitate a change in plans for you.